MQasim-Zafar/Business-Data-Analyst-Portfolio/README.md

-Welcome to my E-commerce & Retail Analytics Portfolio — a curated collection of data analysis projects showcasing key skills and insights tailored to the retail industry.
-These projects highlight my ability to leverage data to solve real-world business challenges, from customer segmentation to sales forecasting and sentiment analysis.

-🎯 About This Portfolio

 In today’s competitive retail landscape, data-driven decision-making is crucial.
 This portfolio focuses on practical analytics projects designed to:

 Understand customer behavior and preferences